Information for Graduate Applicants

 Our alumni can be found working in industry and academia throughout the world.

-The Department has 19 full-time faculty, 15 of whom are tenured or tenure-track.
-Our faculty include 2 IEEE Fellows, an ACM Distinguished Speaker, and the first state-endowed Prof. Kumar Named Chair of Excellence in Tennessee.
+The Department has 22 full-time faculty, 18 of whom are tenured or tenure-track.
+Our faculty include 2 IEEE Fellows, an ACM Distinguished Speaker, and the first state-endowed chair of excellence in computer science in Tennessee.

 Faculty have been recognized extensively for their accomplishments.
 The awards conferred on individual faculty have included the Willard R. Sparks Eminent Faculty Award, Dunavant Professorship, Thomas W. Briggs Foundation Excellence in Teaching Award, College of Arts and Sciences Meritorious Faculty Award, and Early Career Research Award.